I am an Australian currently living and working in the Netherlands.

 Do I speak Dutch?
 No. But I’m learning!

 I have a PhD in literature.
 Specifically, contemporary YA fantay/speculative literature.
 I have a deep love of YA writing and that is the genre I prefer to read and write the most.
 At the moment, I’m working on a trilogy about Vikings in England during the time of Alfred the Great; a wonderful group of editors called the Golden Egg Academy is helping me fine-tune it.

 Looking at that list… it seems like a lot.
-But I’m just chasing the ideas that I like.
-It’s just my sorry luck that I happen to like so many things!
+But I’m just exploring the ideas that I like.
 If you’re interested, you can read my list of publications or over at Academia.edu.
 You can also find me on Twitter (@jessieflea) or Instagram (dr_jess_seymour).